Mame (film): Reception

-Pulitzer Prize-winning playwright Paul Zindel ["The Effect of the Gamma Rays on the Man-in-the-Moon Marigolds"] is credited with the screenplay for "Mame," and it's a mess.
-Editing is partially to blame.

-There are many awkward transitions that render character motivation absurd.
-Talking about "Mame" in terms of character motivation gives the enterprise more credit than it deserves.
-The film is coarse, embarrassing, and tedious in turn.
-That it has been billed as "wholesome family entertainment" is an insult to each of those words.

-Aside from Robert Preston's brief appearance as the wealthy southerner, and an amusing music hall routine that smacks of the fine burlesque comedy of the original I Love Lucy television show, "Mame" is a failure.
 Time wrote "The movie spans about 20 years, and seems that long in running time ...
 Miss Ball has been molded over the years into some sort of national monument, and she performs like one too.
 Her grace, her timing, her vigor have all vanished."
 Time Out London declared she "simply hasn't the drive and steel of a Rosalind Russell, an Angela Lansbury, or a Ginger Rogers, all of whom played the part before her," and wrote of Saks: "When he's not ogling his star in perpetual soft focus and a $300,000 fashion parade, [he] fails to get enough retakes, match his shots, or inject the essential vim."
 Pauline Kael in The New Yorker wondered, "After forty years in movies and TV, did she discover in herself an unfulfilled ambition to be a flaming drag queen?"
 The New Republics Stanley Kauffmann, though he pointed out that Ball would have made a perfect Mame had she played the role "fifteen years earlier," described her as "too old, too stringy in the legs, too basso in the voice, and too creaky in the joints."
 Virtually every critic took notice of the heavy-handedness in photographing Ball out of focus, Rex Reed going so far as to suggest, albeit jokingly, that chicken fat was put over the lens.
 Some regarded this as evidence that those executives responsible for signing Ball, and Ball herself, knew from the outset that she was too old for her role.
 In her defense in regards to her lack of singing ability, Ball told one interviewer "Mame stayed up all night and drank champagne!
 What did you expect her to sound like?
 Julie Andrews?"

 In his Movie Guide, critic Leonard Maltin rated the film as "BOMB" and wrote: "Hopelessly out-of-date musical...will embarrass even those who love Lucy.
 Calling Fred and Ethel Mertz!"